sprak3000/go-glitch/README.md

 This package is designed to help with handling errors from databases and web services.
 The `glitch.DataError` structure allows the logic layer of your code to use its error code to handle each machine-readable code in a user-friendly way.

+Interested in making this library better?
+Read through our [development guide](docs/development.md).

 ## PostgreSQL errors

 You can convert a `lib/pq` error into a `glitch.DataError` using `postgres.ToDataError()`.